 Whichever interpretation we look at, Blodeuwedd is a model of a woman who sought and achieved her own sovereignty.
 For more information, see these excellent articles on Blodeuwedd by Judith Shaw and Winter Cymraes

-Main Text of the LFAE performance The Goddess Dissents by Aura Chapa
+Main Text of the LFAE performance The Goddess Dissents by Apollo Chapa

 Two Goddesses from different lands meet on the Blessed Isles where the dead live in eternal glory.
 One, Persephone, holds in her hands a ruby pomegranate.
 The other is Blodeuwedd, who grasps a bunch of holly and oak leaves.
 Nodding her head to her counterpart, the latter speaks.